datahub-project/datahub/contrib/kubernetes/README.md

+---
+title: "Deploying with Kubernetes"
+hide_title: true
+---

 # Kubernetes Setup for DataHub

 ## Introduction
-This directory provides the Kubernetes [Helm](https://helm.sh/) charts for DataHub.
+[This directory](https://github.com/linkedin/datahub/tree/master/contrib/kubernetes/datahub) provides the Kubernetes [Helm](https://helm.sh/) charts for DataHub.

 ## Setup
 This kubernetes deployment doesn't contain the below artifacts.
 The idea is to use the original helm charts for deploying each of these separately.